ngageoint/Geoserver_SLD-s/README.md

 # Geoserver_SLD-s
-Some SLD's I havee been creating for features hosted on our Geoshape instance, via Geoserver.
+Some SLD's I have been creating for features hosted on our Geoshape instance, via Geoserver.

-Below is an example of what SLD code looks like...
+Below is a snippet of what part of SLD code looks like...

 ```<Rule>
 <Name>PI Low - MPI Low</Name>